-Historically known as Barcelona’s red light district, Raval has undergone something of a rebirth over the last decade and is now the city’s bohemian hub of creativity.
-From contemporary art exhibitions and trendy restaurants to vintage boutique stores and lively nightlife, here’s what to see, do and eat in what is undeniably one of Barcelona’s most exciting neighbourhoods.
+Once known as Barcelona’s red-light district, Raval has undergone a remarkable transformation in the past decade and has become the city’s bohemian hub of creativity.
+From contemporary art exhibitions and trendy restaurants to vintage boutique stores and vibrant nightlife, there is so much to explore in this exciting neighborhood.

-Raval is loved for its trendy cafes and restaurants, and one of the best times to eat here is at brunch o’clock.
-Head to the classic Marmalade Restaurant & Lounge for hearty brunch classics like eggs Benedict, huevos rancheros and galvanizing Bloody Marys.
-The ultra-hip Caravelle serves speciality coffee and colourful dishes like Moroccan-style baked eggs with avocado, and coconut French toast with strawberries and ice cream.
-For something altogether more healthy, visit Flax & Kale for plant-based flexitarian dishes and cold-pressed juices.
-Now that’s the way to start the day!
+Raval is renowned for its trendy cafes and restaurants, and brunch is the perfect time to indulge.
+Head to the classic Marmalade Restaurant & Lounge for delicious brunch classics like eggs Benedict, huevos rancheros, and invigorating Bloody Marys.
+The ultra-hip Caravelle offers specialty coffee and colorful dishes such as Moroccan-style baked eggs with avocado and coconut French toast with strawberries and ice cream.
+For a healthier option, visit Flax & Kale for plant-based flexitarian dishes and cold-pressed juices.
+It’s the ideal way to kickstart your day!

-Raval is a mecca for vintage fashionistas and there are countless little boutiques and stores to explore on and around the famous shopping streets Carrer de Tallers, Carrer de la Riera Baixa and Carrer de la Riera Alta.
-However, there are a couple of stores you simply can’t afford to miss!
-Check out the huge Holala!
-Plaza for funky shirts, t-shirts, jeans, jackets, dresses and shoes from the 60s, 70s, 80s and 90s.
-They also stock an impressive selection of retro paraphernalia, like old computer games, roller-skates, skateboards, homewares.
-Lullaby Vintage Store is another extremely popular option, with rails and display cabinets overflowing with vintage haute couture and jewellery.
-If you’re on a budget then don’t miss Kilostore, where you can buy pre-loved treasures by weight.
-Leave space in your suitcase and get ready for bargains galore!
+Raval is a haven for vintage fashion enthusiasts, with numerous charming boutiques and stores lining the famous shopping streets of Carrer de Tallers, Carrer de la Riera Baixa, and Carrer de la Riera Alta.
+However, there are a couple of must-visit stores you simply can’t miss!
+Check out the expansive Holala!
+Plaza for funky shirts, t-shirts, jeans, jackets, dresses, and shoes from the 60s, 70s, 80s, and 90s.
+They also have an impressive selection of retro paraphernalia, including old computer games, roller-skates, skateboards, and homewares.
+Lullaby Vintage Store is another popular option, overflowing with vintage haute couture and jewelry.
+And if you’re on a budget, don’t forget to visit Kilostore, where you can buy pre-loved treasures by weight.
+Leave some space in your suitcase and get ready for incredible bargains!

-Raval is praised for its dynamic nightlife offerings and is home to some of the oldest bars in the city.
-Stroll down the bustling Carrer de Joaquín Costa, which is lined with famous bars like the bohemian Casa Almirali, which was founded in 1860, the retro Olympic Bar and trendy Betty Fords.
-Drink a shot of flaming absinthe at the unfathomably ancient Bar Marsella, where the likes of Hemingway, Dali and Picasso used to hang, or prop yourself up at bar in Boadas, which is the oldest and most magical cocktail bar in Barcelona.
+Raval is renowned for its dynamic nightlife scene and is home to some of the city’s oldest bars.
+Take a stroll along the lively Carrer de Joaquín Costa, adorned with famous bars like the bohemian Casa Almirali, founded in 1860, the retro Olympic Bar, and the trendy Betty Fords.
+Experience a shot of flaming absinthe at the unbelievably ancient Bar Marsella, a favorite haunt of Hemingway, Dalí, and Picasso, or visit the iconic bar at Boadas, Barcelona’s oldest and most enchanting cocktail bar.

-It was the introduction of art and culture that transformed Raval from a place to avoid into a must-see barrio.
-Two of the most important cultural institutions are the mind-expanding avante-garde Museu d’Art Contemporani de Barcelona (MACBA) and the the Centre de Cultura Contemporània de Barcelona (CCCB), where you can enjoy everything from contemporary art to photo exhibitions and audio visual performances.
-If you’re a film lover then you won’t want to miss the Filmoteca de Catalunya, which celebrates the art of historic and modern day cinema.
+Art and culture have played a vital role in transforming Raval into a must-visit neighborhood.
+Two of the most important cultural institutions here are the mind-expanding Museu d’Art Contemporani de Barcelona (MACBA) and the Centre de Cultura Contemporània de Barcelona (CCCB), where you can explore everything from contemporary art to photography exhibitions and audiovisual performances.
+If you’re a film lover, the Filmoteca de Catalunya is a must-visit, celebrating the art of historic and modern-day cinema.

 Museu Marítim de Barcelona